Raphael-Chen/The.road.of.revival.in.C.programs/Platform_dependence/Like_Unix/Figures.in.APUE.md

-A single thread can exit in three ways, thereby stopping its flow of control, without terminating the entire process.
-1. The thread can simply return from the start routine.
-The return value is the thread’s exit code.
-2. The thread can be canceled by another thread in the same process.
-3. The thread can call pthread_exit.

 The program in Figure 11.4 shows the problem with using an automatic variablen(allocated on the stack) as the argument to pthread_exit.